isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2014-10-07-Quality-and-Standards-Conference-2014.md

 A new accreditation scheme was developed for learning service provider certification to support the Ministry of Manpower (MOM) in improving the quality of the learning service providers.
 ISO/IEC 17021:2011 will be used for accrediting certification bodies and ISO 29990:2010 will be used to certify them.

-This event was also to recognise the contribution of SAC partners who have contributed to strengthening Singapore’s Quality and Standards infrastructure and to present awards to SAC newly accredited conformity assessment bodies.
+This event was also to recognise the contribution of SAC partners who have contributed to strengthening Singapore's Quality and Standards infrastructure and to present awards to SAC newly accredited conformity assessment bodies.
 Congratulations to all our award recipients!